Universiteit Leiden

 What we can learn from interaction between the human immune system and parasites?

 The interaction between the human immune system and parasites is fascinating and exciting.
 Parasites are master of immune regulation and studying their interaction with the human host unravels new immunological pathways as well as novel immune modulatory molecules.
 This allows the development of vaccines against parasitic infections that affect more than 2 billion people living in low to middle income countries.
-It also enables the development of new strategies to prevent lower efficacy of some vaccines in rural areas of low to middle income countries (LMIC) as well as novel therapeutics for inflammatory diseases that are highly prevalent in affluent countries like ours.
+It also enables the development of new strategies to combat the lower efficacy of some vaccines in rural areas of low to middle income countries (LMIC).
+The knowledge of immune modulatory molecules from parasites can provide novel therapeutics for inflammatory diseases that are highly prevalent in affluent countries.

 Recently, Maria Yazdanbakhsh has contributed to the creation of the Leiden Controlled Human Infections Centre (L-CHIC), where volunteers are intentionally infected with malaria, schistosome or hookworms, adhering to procedures for absolute safety.
 This is a highly innovative approach for studying the host-parasite interaction at clinical, cellular and molecular level.
 Such controlled infections, speed up vaccine and drug testing and thereby serve population health worldwide.